Leviticus 23 not only reveals God's holy days—it also provides, in symbol form, a detailed schematic of God's plan!

 As another Christmas season approaches, many in God's church dread having to endure it.
 Have you ever wondered how our children feel about it?
-What can we do to help them, not only to get through it, but also to understand why God's way is so much better?

 The Feast of Tabernacles is a wonderful gift God has given us to spend time with each other, really sharing of ourselves.
 Mark Schindler gives a few examples of how this can be done.

 An exhaustive explanation of the Church of the Great God's belief concerning the Hebrew Calendar and its fitness for our use in the church of God.
 It also discusses observation versus calculation, new moons and postponements.

 Human tradition and Bible truth regarding the timing of Christ's crucifixion and resurrection do not square.
 Here is the overwhelming chronological evidence.